-National planning guidance sets out that patients waiting more than 65 weeks should be seen by September 2024 and one of the stretch ambitions within the Trust is to eliminate waits over 52 weeks by March 2025.
+National planning guidance sets out that patients waiting more than 65 weeks should be seen by September 2024 and a maximum waiting time of 52 weeks should be achieved by March 2025.

 In 2023-24 the Trust improved its referral to treatment times and has significantly reduced the numbers of patients waiting more than 65 weeks for planned care.
-The number of patients who potentially would wait over 65 weeks if not seen in the year reduced from just over 40,000 to below 330 between April 2023 and March 2024.
+The number of patients who potentially would wait over 65 weeks if not seen in the year reduced from just over 40,000 to below 1,000 between April 2023 and February 2024.
+The Trust will continue to optimise use of internal and external capacity to reduce this number further before the end of the year.

 The Trust plans to achieve zero patients waiting more than 65 weeks for treatment or outcome by September 2024.
-Our modelling of our capacity to reduce 52 week waits, including the impact of increased productivity and increasing planned care activity, indicates that the Trust will not reduce these to zero by March 2025 without delivering more activity.
-The Trust would need to exceed the national activity targets to be able to deliver this, such that Trust plans to deliver 109% of the baseline (2019/20) activity in 2024/25 to bring about a reduction in waits exceeding 52 weeks.
+Our modelling of our capacity to reduce 52 week waits, including the impact of increased productivity and increasing planned care activity, indicates that the Trust will not reduce these to zero by March 2025.
+The Trust would need to exceed the national activity targets to be able to deliver this.
+The Trust plans to deliver 106% of the baseline (2019/20) activity in 2024/25 to bring about a reduction in waits exceeding 52 weeks.